Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 	 - Generate the syslog alert with root partition stats when its usages crosses the threshold limit.
 	 - Disk threshold shall be predefined as 70%, 80%, 90%
  - Service Monitoring
-	 - Monitor the System core services
+	 - Monitor the System core services   which includes  'swss',  'bgp',  'teamd',  'pmon',  'syncd' and  'database'.
+	 - Generate the system rea

 ### 1.1.2 Configuration and Management Requirements